MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/use-web-api-actions.md

 ---
 title: "Use Web API actions (PowerApps Common Data Service for Apps)| MicrosoftDocs"
 descriptions: "Actions are reusable operations that can be performed using the Web API.
-These are used with a POST request to modify data on Dynamics 365" ms.custom: "" ms.date: 06/15/2018 ms.reviewer: ""
+These are used with a POST request to modify data on CDS for Apps" ms.custom: "" ms.date: 06/15/2018 ms.reviewer: ""